 "I have known Imogen for more than 20 years, she is a go to barrister for both specialist Matrimonial Finances and complex Children Act matters.
 Imogen’s client care to both her lay and professional clients is second to none."Head of Family, Top 100 Law Firm

 A highly experienced barrister working exclusively in family law, Imogen is sought after for her expertise in representing clients in both complex finance and children cases.
 Recommended in The Legal 500 as a leading barrister in her field, clients appreciate her approachable manner, attention to detail and dogged determination.
 She is valued for her ability to handle sensitive and complex cases in a calm and robust manner.
 She represents clients at all levels of the family court.
-She has a busy practice and is always pleased to discuss a case prior to instruction on a confidential basis.
-Her client care is excellent and she aims to work as a team with all those who she is privileged to represent.

 In private law children cases, Imogen’s work is centred on representing clients in complex and significant cases.
 These include allegations of parental alienation and intractable contact disputes, where expert evidence is required from psychologists or other professional experts.
 Her cases often have an international and cross-jurisdictional element.
 Imogen’s work includes relocation cases, where a party wants to take a child abroad, on either a temporary or permanent basis.